Icelandic summer is calling you for an adventure. | Check this out!

 River Rafting is a whole different sport to others.
 It’s fast, wet, adrenaline-pumping but above anything else fun!

-River Rafting tours is probably for many, not the first thing you picture when you say the word Iceland but it sure is a great place to try it, and let me try to explain a little bit why!
+River Rafting tours are not usually the first thing pictured when it comes to activities in Iceland but it is a great place to try it.

 You know when you meet a tourist and they have been doing all the things in your country that you have always thought about doing but never done?
 Well, the same does NOT run for river rafting here in Iceland.
 River rafting is one of the few tours that almost every Icelander has done at least once in their lives.
 In spring when graduations, work-groups, bachelor & bachelorette parties, and just friends want to celebrate they often do so by going river rafting in the south or in the north.

-It’s kind of a tradition for example for teenagers who are graduating “grunnskóli” (at 16 years) celebrate by joining for this incredibly fun, River Rafting in Iceland; a local’s way to have fun active and joy-bringing experience.
+It’s kind of a tradition.
+For example, teenagers who are graduating “grunnskóli” (at 16 years) often celebrate by joining this incredibly fun river rafting experience in Iceland; a local’s way to have fun, get active and find joy.

 Up in the North of Iceland, Viking rafting offers special family river rafting tours for kids from 6 years old.
-River rafting on Vestari-Jökulsa tour is designed for adventurous families, where they can all join for a fun day on the river.
-The guides are experts at what they do and everyone is provided with the proper gear, life vest, suit and helmets so there is no need to worry about safety.
+River rafting on the Vestari-Jökulsa tour is designed for adventurous families, where they can all join for a fun day on the river.
+The guides are experts at what they do and everyone is provided with the proper gear including life vest, suits and helmets so there is no need to worry about safety.

-In the South, the river is calmer so the age limit for tours is only 11 years.
-So many families can join that tour as well.
+In the South, the river is calmer so the age limit for tours is only 11 years, which meansmany families can join that tour as well.

-Both the North and South base offer a possibility of having a BBQ after the tours and bars and the South Base has a sauna.
+Both the North and South base offer a possibility of having a BBQ after the tours, or visiting a d bar, and the South Base has a sauna.

 The two locations where you meet up for river rafting tours in Iceland are Drumbó (South) and Hafgrímsstaðir (North).